rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Are not my days few?
 Then cease, and leave me alone, that I may find a little cheer ^1020

-before I go —and I shall not return — to the land of darkness and deep shadow, ^1021
+before I go--and I shall not return--to the land of darkness and deep shadow, ^1021

 the land of gloom like thick darkness, like deep shadow without any order, where light is as thick darkness. ^1022

-Then Zophar the Naamathite answered and said : ^1101
+Then Zophar the Naamathite answered and said: ^1101

 Should a multitude of words go unanswered, and a man full of talk be judged right? ^1102

 Should your babble silence men, and when you mock, shall no one shame you? ^1103

-For you say, My doctrine is pure, and I am clean in God’s eyes. ^1104
+For you say, 'My doctrine is pure, and I am clean in God's eyes.' ^1104

 But oh, that God would speak and open his lips to you, ^1105